cpaca/Age-of-Production/README.md

 # Aquilo:
 - Electromechanic Facility: This thing.
 It's huge.
 And it can make incredible stuff...
 50% base QUALITY on all armors, equipment, vehicles and bots!
 It can also... well if you got here you might as well read the next lines.
 (Unlocked after Quantum Processors.)
 - Hydraulic Plant: Ever thought producing Holmium Solution was too hard?
 Not anymore with a nice 50% prod over it.
 Same for all other fluid based recipes that aren't oil related or strictly cryogenic or electromagnetic!
 (Unlocked with Cryogenic Science.)
+- Mineral Synthesizer: No metals on Aquilo?
+Not anymore!
+This special machine, fusion of a chemical plant and furnace, can synthesize the metals from the Ammoniacal Sea, alongside coal, calcite and stone synthesis!
+20% prod and slightly faster than a chem plant!
+(Unlocked after Cryogenic Science and Air Scrubbing (For its synthesis recipes!))

 # Beyond:
 - Deep into interstellar space... shrouded in darkness... you may find new applications of those red fragments...
 (All unlocked after Promethium Science, Automation 4, Biolab and Electromechanics).